thegetty/quire-docs/content/about/faq.md

 **Project types not ideal for Quire**:

-- Non-textual, image-intensive presentations, like an online exhibition or a fully illustrated children’s book or graphic novel.
+- Non-textual, image-intensive presentations, like a fully illustrated children’s book or graphic novel.
 - Educational resources that require interactivity like annotations, collaboration, or open discussion.

 We are always happy to recommend other tools that might be a better fit for your project like [Pressbooks](https://pressbooks.com/), [Manifold](https://manifoldapp.org/), [Issuu](https://issuu.com/), or [WordPress](https://wordpress.com/) to name a few.
 Feel free to email us at [quire@getty.edu](mailto:quire@getty.edu) for guidance.